 You can also test other elements including image types, change in copy or other small revisions.
 Also, be sure to test the deliverability of your email and accuracy of content with a small in-house group prior to delivery to your entire list.
 That way, you’ll ensure that all your links go to the right pages and that your message is being presented as you intended it.

 Email can be very effective to keep your brand top of mind | TeamworksCom

 More than ever, email is an essential element of successful content marketing strategy today.
 Your email campaigns are one of the most effective ways to connect with customers and prospects, build relationships, gather insights, and improve marketing ROI.

-By focusing on your targets needs and avoiding blasts of self-promotional messages, you’ll create, execute, and maintain more effective email marketing campaigns.
-But if you take your focus off of your customers needs, the result could be your recipients hitting the delete button more than opening your message.
+By focusing on the needs of your target and avoiding blasts of self-promotional messages, you’ll create, execute, and maintain more effective email marketing campaigns.
+But if you take your focus off of your customer’s needs, the result could be your recipients hitting the delete button more than opening your message.

 Are you having success with email marketing?
 Are you integrating it a part of a larger content marketing program?
 Share your success or what’s not working for you.